 How to use Intelligent Speaker in a Meeting

-Now that you have your voice print made, you just roll into a conference room and start talking and magic happens, right?
+Now that you have your voice print made, you just roll into a conference room, start talking, and magic happens, right?

 Oh, if it were so easy.
 You precious child.
 With your simplistic desires.